EvanDiamantidis/TryHackMe/Machines/Kenobi/README.md

 <br />

-The file found on the share contains information about an SSH key created for a user called `Kenobi`, along with some details on a `ProFTPD` server running on the machine, as we also know from our initial scan.
+The file found on the share contains information about an SSH key created for a user called `kenobi`, along with some details on a `ProFTPD` server running on the machine, as we also know from our initial scan.

 Before we proceed to take advantage of `ProFTPD`, let us first have a look at the network file share.
 Per the task notes, there is an `rpcbind` service running on port 111 which converts remote procedure call (RPC) program numbers into universal addresses.
 When an RPC service is started, it tells `rpcbind` the address at which it is listening and the RPC program number its prepared to serve.
 In our case, port 111 is access to a network file system which can enumerate using `nmap` along with the relevant scripts.